victorpoughon/torchlensmaker/roadmap.md

 * elements definition are sampling free. they define the space.
 * When evaluating for either rendering or optimization, then the space is sampled to create rays.

-sampling is done by the elements but storing the sampling parameters is outside each element gets: (num_samples, linspace/uniform random/normal random)

-idea: instead of s value, rays have an ID sampling information can associate sampling configuration to IDs: wavelength, position on object, ...

-SamplingConfiguration:
-    - variable: main, source coordinate, wavelength, config1, config2, ...
-    - number of samples: 1+
-    - mode: linspace, random-uniform, random-normal, custom
+* add sampling distribution parameter? linspace, random-uniform, random-normal

 piecewise line: need more rays to work

-declare a sampling dimension: num_rays, position on object, wavelength, system configuration, ... choose sample density for each dimension also store a normalized sample coordinate to generate a colormap communicate it to modules that need it modules generate the samples that concern their element when computing loss, ray sample data is available via ID

-add back_distance render option to light sources rendering (useful for object at infinity)
+* add back_distance render option to light sources rendering (useful for object at infinity)

 ## Newton solver improvements